-You and your little ones won’t be able to keep your hands, or noses off of this delicious Valentine’s Day Scented Playdough!
+You and your little ones won't be able to keep your hands, or noses off of this glittery scented playdough recipe!
+We made it for Valentine's Day but it's perfect year round with any of your favorite colors and scents.

 The beauty of making homemade playdough is that there is no exact recipe or formula to it.
 A little more flour, a little less water, you can be the judge and make your playdough as stiff or soft as you like.
 Plus the colors are endless!
 Grab a box of food coloring, a few colors of chunky glitter and your essential oils and go to town mixing and matching colors and scents.